-Cornelia holds a Bachelor of Arts from Columbia University, and a Master of Architecture from Columbia University’s Graduate School of Architecture, Planning, and Preservation.
-More recently, a passion to join the fight against climate change pushed Cornelia to complete a MPA in Environmental Science and Policy from Columbia University’s School of International and Public Affairs.
+Cornelia brings to her role nearly two decades of experience in building science, design, management, and construction.
+Prior to joining NEEP, she worked as an architect for over 15 years on sustainable projects ranging from museums and university buildings to residential work.
+Cornelia graduated with a Bachelor of Arts, magna cum laude, from Columbia University, holds a Master of Architecture from Columbia University’s Graduate School of Architecture, Planning, and Preservation, and a MPA in Environmental Science and Policy from Columbia University’s School of International and Public Affairs.

 Registered Architect, New York State